Japanese mahjong scoring rules: Counting han

 The total number of han (飜) of all the kinds of yaku (役; winning hand) in the hand is summed up.
 Each dora (ドラ) increases the han value of a hand.
 Dora are not regarded as yaku, and no hand can be won without a yaku even if there are some dora tiles.

 If there is more than one way to arrange the winning hand, the arrangement with the highest han is used.
-For example, a hand could be either ryanpeikou (二盃口) or chītoitsu (七対子), but since ryanpeikou is three han where chītoitsu is two han, ryanpeikou should prevail.
-Some yaku have their han value reduced by one if the hand is not closed.
+For example, a hand could be either ryanpeikou (二盃口) or chiitoitsu (七対子), but since ryanpeikou is three han where chiitoitsu is two han, ryanpeikou should prevail.
+Some yaku have their han value reduced by one if the hand is not concealed.

-If a hand has five han or more, it is always counted by mangan (満貫) as a unit and it is not necessary to calculate fu (符) or basic points.
+If a hand has five han or more, it is always counted by mangan (満貫) as a unit and it is not necessary to calculate fu (符) or basic points unless the ruleset uses aotenjou.

 Counting fu

-Fu (符) is counted in the order below and then rounded up to the tens.
+Fu (符) or minipoints (EMA EU) are counted in the order below and then rounded up to the tens.
 There may be variations of rules for counting it.
 Three han with 70 fu or more and four han with 40 fu or more yield more than mangan and there is no need to calculate basic points.